Is Menopause The Only Reason For Night Sweats?

 - Stress/Anxiety: Our stress hormones can affect our body temperature.
 When you are anxious or scared, your heart starts to beat faster, which leads to sweating.
 If you are experiencing stress/anxiety try stress-relieving activities like yoga or meet with a psychologist to talk things through.

-- Thyroid issues: Did you know that your thyroid gland is an area involved in your body temperature?
+- Thyroid issues: Did you know that your thyroid gland is involved in your body temperature?
 It regulates heat production.
 Producing too much thyroid hormone can cause excessive sweating.

-- What you are consuming: The food you eat can make you sweat!
-If you eat carbs, sugar, or alcohol it makes your glucose spike which can lead to your body producing excess adrenaline, causing you to sweat.
+- Specific foods: Eating carbs, sugar, or alcohol can make your glucose spike which can lead to your body producing excess adrenaline, causing you to sweat.

-- A side effect of your meds: Medicines you might be taking for pain, osteoporosis, depression, anxiety, or thyroid issues can cause night sweats.
-You should consult your doctor before you take the meds to know what side effects you might experience.
+- Your meds: Medicines you might be taking for pain, osteoporosis, depression, anxiety, or thyroid issues can cause night sweats.
+Consult your doctor before you take the meds to know what side effects you might experience.

-- Certain cancers: An early symptom of cancers like leukemia, lymphoma, bone cancer, and liver cancer can give you night sweats.
+- Certain cancers: An early symptom of cancers like leukemia, lymphoma, bone cancer, and liver cancer can be night sweats.
+Though night sweats on their own are not typically a sign of cancer, if you are experiencing other symptoms, talk to your doctor.

 Tips for helping with hot flashes/night sweats